Our Zoo: Production

 Our Zoo was commissioned by Danny Cohen and Ben Stephenson for BBC One.
 The series was based on an idea introduced to Big Talk Productions by Aenon, the production company headed by Adam Kemp.
-Filming took place in Liverpool, as well as at Walton Hall in Warrington and at Abney Hall in Cheadle.
+Filming took place in Liverpool, as well as at Walton Hall in Warrington, at Abney Hall in Cheadle and at the Swan with Two Necks in Stockport.
 When BBC said there would be no second series of Our Zoo, many fans were left surprised by the decision.
 On 10 December 2014 the Chester Chronicle created an online petition in the hopes of renewing the show for another series, and by the next day more than 1000 fans had signed it.
 In spite of these efforts, however, the BBC reiterated that they would not be producing a second series.